-- 702.102c A spell's controller can't choose to pay its bestow cost unless that player can choose a legal target for that spell after it becomes an Aura spell. - 702.102d As an Aura spell with bestow begins resolving, if its target is illegal, the effect making it an Aura spell ends.
+- 702.102d As an Aura spell with bestow begins resolving, if its target is illegal, the effect making it an Aura spell ends.
 It continues resolving as a creature spell and will be put onto the battlefield under the control of the spell's controller.
 This is an exception to rule 608.3a. - 702.102e If an Aura with bestow is attached to an illegal object or player, it becomes unattached.
 This is an exception to rule 704.5n.